 Making is creating order and --disorder-- patterns and --new patterns--on the materials around us.
 These patterns, textures, forms are the ways we try to understand who we are and how and why we are changing.
 Making is as fundamental as breathing.
 Making is both an in-breath and an outbreath. doing and undoing.
 It's a process, a practice, not an end in itself.
 It is a way to explore the less obvious, less accessible parts of ourselves.
 We can make our way into the unconscious.
 We can develop objects and tools to help us know better the fleeting, shadowy, elusive parts of ourselves which nonetheless carry great power over our actions.
 As my teacher Al once said, "As above, so Below.
 Those objects are the R&D of our daily life.
 Make more!"

-IMAGINAL CARDS.
 These are playing card-size collages done in a light meditational mood.
-Someone called them "psychic flypaper"
+Someone called them "psychic flypaper".

-I have a few of these and have been trying out different fillings.
+I have been trying out different fillings.
 After Hurricane Irene demolished our local farming community, I put a rotting onion in a gumball machine and for a Quarter, you could get a handful of putrid air...
 (I raised $3.25 in Relief Money.)

 TRY IT...
 EXERCISES

 These exercises are explorations in the power of making objects.
 Nothing requires any special skills in construction, design, art or craft.
 They do require the ability to recognize your own moods, feelings, distresses and joys.

 First, Meet Your Gang, Your Posse, The Mob, Tribe, Pack, Cast.